feroshjacob/TailorSwift/README.md

 <b> Prerequisites </b>

 1. Mac/Windows environment (Implemented in Mac, tried in Windows. see no problems in working on a Linux machine)
-2. SBT installed ( Works on 0.13.7)
+2. SBT downloaded and extracted, ( Works on 0.13.7)
-3. Eclipse with Scala-ide (Works on Eclipse Kepler and scala-ide 3.0.3)
+3. Eclipse with Scala-ide (Works on Eclipse Luna and scala-ide 4.0.0)
+4. Plugin m2eclipse-scala if you are plannig to work with Maven instead of SBT

 <b> Installation </b>